Last Updated on June 3, 2023

 (Here’s why growing alternatives to grass is an important move in your quest to live a more eco-friendly life.)

-Lots of delicious green foods are probably growing in your yard right now, waiting to add flavor, color, and nutrition to your plate.
-Long before any of the greens in our garden are ready to harvest, we make gorgeous foraged salads that include bitter and delicious dandelion greens, virginia waterleaf, and wild violets.
+Lots of delicious wild greens like verdolagas are probably growing in your yard right now, waiting to add flavor, color, and nutrition to your plate.
+Long before any of the greens in our garden are ready to harvest, we make gorgeous foraged salads that include bitter and delicious dandelion greens, Virginia waterleaf, wood sorrel, and wild violets.
+We use the cleavers, plantain, and yarrow that volunteer in the garden, and even put medicinal creeping Charlie (aka ground ivy) in our herbal tea blends.

-Purslane gets labeled a superfood most often becase it’s the highest plant-based source of omega-3 fatty acids, an anti-inflammatory compound believed to protect against cardiovascular problems, cancer, and other chronic diseases.
+Purslane gets labeled a superfood most often because it’s the highest plant-based source of omega-3 fatty acids, an anti-inflammatory compound believed to protect against cardiovascular problems, cancer, and other chronic diseases.

 Purslane is also rich in vitamins C and E as well as beta carotene, iron, magnesium, and potassium, which many of us fall short on.
 More details on nutritional composition here.
 Purslane may also help regulate blood sugar.